Life: AD 76 – 138

 The Succession Crisis During Hadrian’s Final Years

 In AD 136 Hadrian, whose health began to fail, sought an heir before he would die, leaving the empire without a leader.
-He was 60 years old now.
-Perhaps he feared that, being without an heir might make him vulnerable to a challenge to the throne as he grew more frail.
+He is 60 years old now.
+Perhaps he feared that being without an heir might make him vulnerable to a challenge to the throne as he grew more frail.
 Or he simply sought to secure a peaceful transition for the empire.
 Whichever version is true, Hadrian adopted Lucius Ceionius Commodus as his successor.

-Once more the more menacing side of Hadrian showed as he order the suicide of those he suspected opposed to Commodus’ accession, most notably the distinguished senator and Hadrian’s brother-in-law Lucius Julius Ursus Servianus.
+Once more the more menacing side of Hadrian showed as he ordered the suicide of those he suspected opposed to Commodus’ accession, most notably the distinguished senator and Hadrian’s brother-in-law Lucius Julius Ursus Servianus.
+The chosen heir, though only in his thirties, suffered from bad health and so Commodus was already dead by 1 January AD 138.

 A month after Commodus’ death, Hadrian adopted Antoninus Pius, a highly respected senator, on the condition that the childless Antoninus in turn would adopt Hadrian’s promising young nephew Marcus Aurelius and Lucius Verus (the son of Commodus) as heirs.

-Hadrian’s final days were a grim affair.
+His final days were a grim affair.
 He became even more ill and spent extended periods in severe distress.
 As he sought to end his life with either a blade or poison, his servants grew ever more vigilant to keep such items from his grasp.
 At one point he even convinced a barbarian servant by the name of Mastor to kill him.
-But at the last moment Mastor failed to obey.
+But at the last moment, Mastor failed to obey.

 Despairing, Hadrian left government in the hands of Antoninus Pius, and retired, dying soon afterwards at the pleasure resort of Baiae on 10 July AD 138.

-The Legacy of Emperor Hadrian
+The Legacy

+Had Hadrian been a brilliant administrator and had he provided the empire with a period of stability and relative peace for 20 years, he died a very unpopular man.
 He had been a cultured man, devoted to religion, law, and the arts – devoted to civilization.
 And yet, he also bore that dark side in him which could reveal him as similar to a Nero or a Emperor Domitian at times.
 And so he was feared.
 And feared men are hardly ever popular.

-His body was buried twice in different places before finally his ashes should be laid to rest in the mausoleum he had built for himself in Rome.
+His body was buried twice in different places before finally his ashes were laid to rest in the mausoleum he had built for himself in Rome.
+It was only with reluctance that the senate accepted Antoninus Pius’ request to deify the dead Emperor.

 1. Who was Emperor Hadrian?

-• Hadrian was a Roman Emperor who reigned from 117 to 138 AD.
+- He was a Roman Emperor who reigned from 117 to 138 AD.
 He is known for his substantial building projects throughout the Roman Empire and for consolidating and fortifying its borders.

 2. What are Hadrian’s most notable achievements?

-• His most famous construction is Hadrian’s Wall in Britain, built to mark the northern limit of Roman territory.
+- His most famous construction is Hadrian’s Wall in Britain, built to mark the northern limit of Roman territory.
 He also rebuilt the Pantheon in Rome and constructed Hadrian’s Villa near Tivoli.

 3. Was Hadrian a military leader?